kigawa01/kunit/README.md

 ## About

-* add unit for java app
+* add DIContainer for java app
 * manage unit by container

 ## Usage